AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

    end Set_X_To_Y_Plus_Z;

 This simply means that, in that case, flow analysis was not able to verify that no uninitialized variable could be read.
-To solve this problem, *X* can either be set to a dummy value when there is an overflow or the user can verify by her own means that *X* is never used after a call to *Set_X_To_Y_Plus_Z* if *Overflow* is **`True`**.
+To solve this problem, *X* can either be set to a dummy value when there is an overflow or the user can verify by her own means that *X* is never used after a call to *Set_X_To_Y_Plus_Z* if *Overflow* is :ada:`True`.

 Composite Types